A New Cooperative Framework for Parallel Trajectory-Based Metaheuristics: Experimental Studies

 Here $g(\cdot)$ is the objective function of the TSP and the goal of the TSP is to find a tour with the smallest $g$ value.
 This paper considers the symmetric TSP, where the cost from node $A$ to node $B$ is the same as that from $B$ to $A$.
 We denote the set of all the feasible tours in $G$ as $S$, which is the solution space of the TSP.

-To apply GLS on the TSP, we define that the features are edges in $G$ (i.e. feature set $M$ = edge set $E$) and the features' costs are the costs of the corresponding edges.
+To apply GLS to the TSP, we define that the features are edges in $G$ (i.e. feature set $M$ = edge set $E$) and the features' costs are the costs of the corresponding edges.
 If a solution tour $s$ contains the edge $e_i$ (i.e. the feature $i$), then $I_i(s)=1$, otherwise $I_i(s)=0$.
-The mainstream LS heuristics for TSP are 2-Opt heuristic \cite{croes1958method}, 3-Opt heuristic \cite{lin1965computer} and Lin-Kernighan (LK) heuristic \cite{lin1973effective}.
-All of them are based on edge exchanging.
-At each step, 2-Opt heuristic (Fig. \ref{fig:tsp_2opt}) replaces 2 edges of the current solution by another 2 edges to get a better solution.
-For 3-Opt heuristic (Fig. \ref{fig:tsp_3opt}), the number of exchanged edges is 3.
-Compared to 2-Opt and 3-Opt, LK heuristic (Fig. \ref{fig:tsp_LKopt}) is more sophisticated.
-For LK heuristic, the number of exchanged edges is variable.
+In this paper, we apply 2-Opt move in GLS, because according to \cite{voudouris1999guided} GLS performs better with 2-Opt, especially when it is combined with the Fast Local Search (FLS) strategy~\cite{bentley1992fast}.